Photo credit: Karolina Grabowska via Pexels

 As mentioned above, this post is an excerpt from my "Stories from the Trenches" contribution in The How to Write a Book Book that I'm publishing soon with Yvonne.
 Truthfully, it's been her book-in-progress for 10+ years and she's been collecting those stories from the likes of Guy Kawasaki, Andrea Learned, Michele Miller, and Dick Richards over that period.
 I've kind of jumped in at the end to help the book across the finish line!

-Here's the latest version of the cover:
+Here's the first proof version of the cover: